-17+ Worrying Burglary Statistics That You Need To Know in 2022
+17+ Worrying Burglary Statistics That You Need To Know in 2023

-Updated · Aug 12, 2022
+Updated · Aug 10, 2023

-General Burglary Statistics
+Burglary Statistics Overview for 2023

 2. More burglaries happen during the day than at night.

 Since February tends to be the coldest month in most parts of the country, it comes as no surprise that it is also the month with the lowest housebreaking rates.

-4. The average amount lost due to an act of burglary is $2,661.
+4. The average amount lost due to burglary is $2,800.

-(Source: U.S Bureau of Justice)
+(U.S. Bureau of Justice)

-Based on home robbery statistics, the majority of victims (65.5%) of violent housebreaking stated that the offender was someone they already knew.
-In contrast, in non-violent burglaries, only 30% of victims knew the identity of the offender.
+Based on home robbery statistics, most victims (65.5%) of violent housebreaking stated that the offender was someone they already knew.
+Familiarity can help a burglar know the layout of a house and where valuable items are stored.